softserveinc-rnd/blog/coral/README.md

 ## Experiment objectives
 Google announced Beta version of their Coral AI device a month ago.
 We had a possibility to evaluate both implementations - USB stick and dev board.
 Also we want to compare Coral with Intel's Movidius 1 and Movidius 2 devices.
 Main idea of evaluation is to compare the performance when same neural network is executed.
 ## Obtaining internal neural network representation
 The main problem to be solved is that Movidius and Coral use different internal representations of the networks.
 From the other point of view, Coral is in beta and supports only several NN architectures.
-For evaluation we selected Inception V1, Inception V2, Inception V3, Inception V4, Mobilenet V1 0.25 128, Mobilenet V1 1.0 224, Mobilenet V2 1.0 224 models that are hosted on [TensorFlow Lite site](https://www.tensorflow.org/lite/guide/hosted_models/) .
+For evaluation, we selected Inception V1, Inception V2, Inception V3, Inception V4, Mobilenet V1 0.25 128, Mobilenet V1 1.0 224, Mobilenet V2 1.0 224 models that are hosted on [TensorFlow Lite site](https://www.tensorflow.org/lite/guide/hosted_models/) .

 Quantized model variants were downloaded for execution on Coral device.
 Corresponding .tflite network files were compiled after into internal network representations using [Edge TPU Model Compiler](https://coral.withgoogle.com/web-compiler/).

 Floating point model variants were downloaded for execution on Movidius devices.
-Network description from .pb files were converted into corresponding .bin and .xml files of internal representation using model optimizer from openVINO 2019 R1 distribution.
-For convertation following command line parameters were used:
+Network descriptions from .pb files were converted into corresponding .bin and .xml files of internal representation using model optimizer from openVINO 2019 R1 distribution.
+For conversion following command line parameters were used:
 `--input input`
 `--input_shape [1,HEIGHT,WIDTH,3]`
 Where HEIGHT and WIDTH are the input images height and width for which the model was trained.